What our Natural Resources lesson plan includes

 The Natural Resources lesson plan contains a total of three content pages.
 The lesson starts off by describing how people use many of the things that surround them.
 We use oil in our vehicles, soil and water in our gardens, and wood for building houses.
 Students will discover that the origin of all these things is in nature itself.

 Anything we use that comes from nature is a natural resource.
-A lot of these things are essential or helpful to our survival.
-Such things include land, forests, animals, rocks, fossil fuels, and minerals.
+A lot of these things are essential or helpful to our survival, such as land, forests, animals, rocks, fossil fuels, and minerals.
 Human beings did not create these items.
-On the contrary, they have always been a part of the earth.
+On the contrary, they have always been a part of the Earth.
 Humans simply use them quite often.

-Many natural resources connect to each other in one way or another.
+Many natural resources connect to each other.
 Water, for example, is one natural resource that is incredibly important.
 A limited supply of water would affect other resources, such as animals and plants.
 It would not just affect human beings.

 Categories of Natural Resources

 All resources are either renewable or nonrenewable.
 Renewable resources are always available and can easily be replaced or recovered.
-This include items like animals, water, wind, and a few others.
+This includes animals, water, wind, and a few others.
 Nonrenewable resources, however, are not easily replaced.
-Fossil fuels like oil and natural gas constitute a major example of nonrenewable resources.
+Fossil fuels like oil and natural gas are a major example of nonrenewable resources.
 Minerals form naturally, but replacing them takes thousands of years because of the process of the rock cycle.

 Finally, students will learn the difference between metallic and nonmetallic resources.
-A metallic resource is one that contains metal, is shiny and hard, and can be melted into form other products.
-Copper, tin, gold, iron, and many others would be examples of a metallic resource.
-On the opposite end are nonmetallic resources that contain no metal and that tend to be softer and not shiny.
+A metallic resource is one that contains metal, is shiny and hard, and can be melted to form other products.
+Copper, tin, gold, and iron are examples of metallic resources.
+On the opposite end are nonmetallic resources that contain no metal and tend to be softer and not shiny.
 Clay and coal are nonmetallic resources.

 Using Natural Resources